Lionel Dyck

-Lionel Dyck SCZ, also referred to as Colonel Dyck, is a Zimbabwean mercenary and former soldier.
-He was born in 1944 in Southern Rhodesia and served with the Rhodesian Army and Zimbabwe Defence Forces before founding Dyck Advisory Group (DAG) to offer protective military services in Africa.
+Colonel Lionel Dyck SCZ (1944 – 30 May 2024), also referred to as Colonel Dyck, was a Zimbabwean soldier and security contractor.
+He was born in 1944 in Southern Rhodesia and served with the Rhodesian Army and then the Zimbabwe Defence Forces before founding and leading companies such as the Dyck Advisory Group (DAG) which provided specialist security services including anti-poaching, demining and counterinsurgency.

 Military career

 Dyck was born in 1944 in Southern Rhodesia.
 When he was 17, he joined the Rhodesian Army and was placed in the Rhodesian Light Infantry (RLI).
-However, he was court-martialed and expelled from the army after driving a Unimog whilst drunk, resulting in him killing an RLI soldier.
-He underwent education in South Africa and gave up drinking.
+He was court-martialed and expelled from the army after driving a Unimog truck whilst drunk, resulting in him killing an RLI soldier.

+He underwent further education in South Africa and gave up drinking.
 He re-enlisted in the Rhodesian Army during the Rhodesian Bush War.
-He would later rise to become a major in the Rhodesian African Rifles (RAR).
+He later became a major in the Rhodesian African Rifles (RAR).

 Following the country's transition into Zimbabwe, Dyck played a frontline role commanding the RAR in the 1981 Entumbane uprising.
 The RAR were disbanded in 1981 and the majority of white officers had left the new Zimbabwe National Army.
+Dyck remained and led the new country's Parachute Battalion, formed from former RAR and Selous Scouts soldiers as well as former ZIPRA and ZANLA guerrillas.

+Dyck's 1st Parachute Battalion conducted the first military operation in Matabeleland, code-named Operation Octopus.
+This group also operated in the region during the 1983 Matabeleland Massacres (known locally as Gukurahundi) in which an estimated 20,000 people were brutally killed in the mostly-Ndebele area that was loyal to the ZAPU faction, President Robert Mugabe's political enemy.
+Dyck was alleged to have participated in several acts of torture during this 1980s repression in Matabeleland.

-Dyck remained and helped with the foundation of Zimbabwe's parachute battalion from former RAR and Selous Scouts soldiers as well as former ZIPRA and ZANLA guerrillas.
-During this time he forged a close working relationship with the Zimbabwean Minister of Defence (later President) Emmerson Mnangagwa and was awarded the Silver Cross of Zimbabwe.
+Dyck forged a close working relationship with the Zimbabwean Minister of Defence (later President) Emmerson Mnangagwa during his military career and was awarded the Silver Cross of Zimbabwe (SCZ).
 In 1986, he was appointed as a Commissioner of Oaths.

 He retired from the army in 1990 as a colonel and moved to South Africa.
-Whilst in South Africa, he would become the commodore of the False Bay Yacht Club.
+Whilst in South Africa, he became a commodore of the False Bay Yacht Club.